-This vegetarian moqueca is made with hearts of palm and plantains instead of fish.
+This vegetarian moqueca features hearts of palm and plantains instead of fish.
 Ready in under 45 minutes.

-Pronounced “mo-KEH-kah”, this Brazilian seafood stew with African and Portuguese influences typically consists of shrimp and/or fish in a citrusy coconut broth.
+Pronounced “mo-KEH-kah”, this Brazilian [with African and Portuguese influences] seafood stew typically consists of shrimp and/or fish in a citrusy coconut broth.
 My vegetarian version is adapted to use the ingredients I usually keep on-hand.
 It has plantains and hearts of palm instead of fish and happens to be a weeknight-friendly, one-pot meal.
-Let’s jump in!

 What’s In This Vegetarian Moqueca